-M and M candies in red, green and yellow
+- M and M candies in red, green and yellow

-Small paper plate
+- Small paper plates

-Small paper cup or dish for frosting if a group of children are doing this activity
+- Small paper cup or dish for frosting if a group of children are doing this activity

 - Carefully remove graham from package and leave intact, do not break.